 Toledo is a city because it has a cathedral, not because it is big.
 It's more like a town perched on top of a steep hill, full of tour groups, mainly Yanks and Japs.
 It was all too busy for our liking, and if there had been more of interest to us there, we'd have stayed longer, as it was we had a coffee, bought a baguette and made for the bus stop which was back up the hill.
 This time we only had to cover one-quarter of the circular route and were soon back at the campsite, Camping El Greco www.campingelgreco.es

-The first job to do was to put the small number of items I washed yesterday, back out to finish drying, laid out on a large table in the hot sunshine, as we didn't dare leave them out in case we had a thunderstorm and finished back at square one.
-We then noticed that although the campsite rules clearly states that you cannot use trees to tie washing lines to, a number of people were ignoring it, making their lives a lot easier, while we were obeying the rule and making our lives more difficult in the process.
+The first job to do was to put the small number of items I washed yesterday, back out to finish drying, laid out on a large table in the hot sunshine, we hadn't dare leave them out in case we had a thunderstorm and finished back at square one.
+We then noticed that although the campsite rules clearly states that you cannot use trees to tie washing lines to, a number of people were ignoring it, making their lives a lot easier, while we were obeying the rule and making our lives more difficult.

 This afternoon we decided to change our route to France, and will not now visit Aranjuez, southeast of Madrid next.
 We came across it two years ago making our way south for the winter.
 It's a lovely place with the former summer Royal Palace and gardens.
 We also visited Madrid from there which is just an hour's train ride away.
 We are also chopping out Salamanca as it doesn't look to have anything different to offer and is a bit out of our way.
 Instead we will leave here tomorrow heading Northwest to Avila, and from there to Segovia, then Burgos and Pamplona.
 That means we should be clear of Spain in about a week's time.